Program details

 Diabetes complications 3

-Diabetes and the brain: emerging links, therapies, and future directions
+Diabetes and the brain: emerging links, therapies, and future directions (cross-specialty with the Korean Neurological Association)

 Saturday 27 September, 08:40~10:00